Sadgop: Sanskritisation

 In the 1910s, Sadgops along with Ahirs, Gops, Gopals etc began claiming kshatriya status based on claimed descent from the legendary king Yadu.
 The Yadav-kshatriya movement attracted communities in the Gangetic plain who were associated with a combination of cultivation, cattle-herding, and dairy farming.

 Present circumstances

 The Sadgop consist of a number of sub-divisions.
 They are an endogamous group and practice gotra exogamy.
 The Sadgop are mainly a landholding community, but many Sadgop have settled in Kolkata and other cities of West Bengal.
 Their own community organization is named as Bangiya Sadgop Samiti.

+Sadgops and Gops(Goala) both were included in the list of 177 "backward classes" for the state of West Bengal by Mandal Commission.
+Gops were given Other Backward Class status in 1990s (now OBC-A in West Bengal), and Sadgops have been recognized as a other backward class (OBC-B) since June 2025.